beingkumara/Webscrapping/README.md

 Library Used:
 BeautifulSoup - Beautiful Soup is a Python library that is used for web scraping purposes to pull the data out of HTML and XML files.
 It creates a parse tree from page source code that can be used to extract data in a hierarchical and more readable manner.

-We need the 'requests' framework to get connected with the server.
+We need the 'requests' framework to connect with the server.

 1. movie.py: It contains the code that extracts the movie data from the home page
   a.
 It writes the output to two different files.